 “The Care for Carers workshop at Farnham Maltings was a breath of fresh air – lots of laughter, lots of fun and above all a lovely group of people.
 Kath Boddy made everyone feel very welcome and Sophie Russell led an imaginative workshop which cleverly drew out our creativity.
 A great evening – thank you.”
 Right at Home, GF.

 “This 70 year old quite taken by doing something frivolous (in the nicest sense) for the first time in yonks.
 A highly imaginative and entertaining structure to last night’s session.
-A big thank you to Kath and Sophie.”
+A big thank you.”
 Participant

 “.. the session was extremely liberating… I was very glad I came..”
 Participant

 “.. my sister and I laughed til we cried on one of the exercises.. that has to be a good thing..”
 Participant

-In the sessions we look at ways that the tricks of an actors’ trade – improvisation techniques which have been used for centuries by serious actors and clowns alike to get themselves out of awkward situations – such as when another actor gives them the wrong line, or a piece of scenery malfunctions.
+In the sessions we looked at ways that the tricks of an actors’ trade – improvisation techniques which have been used for centuries by serious actors and clowns alike to get themselves out of awkward situations – such as when another actor gives them the wrong line, or a piece of scenery malfunctions.

 We believe that by transferring actors’ skills to a care situation we can allow carers to feel freed up to explore more interesting possibilities and equip them with the ‘yes’ approach to an unfamiliar situation, such as when someone with dementia retreats into an alternative reality and would benefit from their carer ‘going along with it’ for a bit.

-This work has been made possible with seed funding from Right at Home (Guildford and Farnham), Farnham Town Council and Farnham Lions Club.
+This work was made possible with seed funding from Right at Home (Guildford and Farnham), Farnham Town Council and Farnham Lions Club.
 Take Care is part of our Care for Carers programme.